leejimin3/Rand_Recoil/README.md

 This project is Maked for diversify and improve FPS game gun recoil.
 It is carried out with the writing of the thesis.

-thesis title is "FPS game-based spray-type gun recoil system", and the contents of the thesis are documented by this git.
+Thesis title is "FPS game-based spray-type gun recoil system", and the contents of the thesis are documented by this git.

 ---